Simoradz: History

 After the Revolutions of 1848 in the Austrian Empire (which led to abolition of feudalism) a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political district of Bielsko and the legal district of Skoczów.
 It was ruled by an elected vogt (Polish: wójt), the first being Paweł Ciemała.
 In 1873 the new vogt was Ludwik Rużiczka, a merchant from Wien, who changed the official language of the gemeinde to German.
 Rużiczka was replaced by Jerzy Raszka in 1888, who made back Polish language official in municipality.
 He also wrote down a memoir of the municipality.
 A new school was built in 1903.

 According to the censuses conducted in 1880, 1890, 1900 and 1910 the population of the municipality grew from 508 in 1880 to 569 in 1910 with a majority being native Polish-speakers (98.8–100%) and at most 6 or 1.2% German-speaking in 1880, in terms of religion the majority were Protestants (62.6% in 1910), followed by Roman Catholics (36.4% in 1910) and Jews (6 or 1% in 1910).
 The village was also traditionally inhabited by Cieszyn Vlachs, speaking Cieszyn Silesian dialect.

 After World War I, the fall of Austria-Hungary, Polish–Czechoslovak War erupted.
 In 28 to 30 January 1919 the battle between Polish and Czechoslovak troops took place here.
 After the division of Cieszyn Silesia in 1920, the village became a part of Poland.
-In the years 1926-1928 local Lutherans built a cemetery chapel, since 1995 a Holy Spirit Church.
+In 1926-1928 local Lutherans built a cemetery chapel, since 1995 a Holy Spirit Church.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Poland.